bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to watch tv and lay on my bed.

-The best ice cream is mint chocolate chip.